karlvr/consistent.js/README.md

 ### Value functions

 As well as adding scalar values to the scope, you can also add value functions.
 In this case the function is executed each time the scope is applied and its return value is used.
-Value functions allow a scope value to be calculated dynamically.
+Value functions allow a scope property to be calculated dynamically.

 ```html
 <div id="container">